elixirland/ecosystem/README.md

 ## How do I add a thumbnail for a package or tool?

 Thumbnails for ecosystem packages and tools are stored in the `/thumbnails` directory.
 Any image file in this folder that matches the exact name of a package or tool listed in the `ECOSYSTEM.md` file will automatically be displayed as the thumbnail on the Elixirland website.
 Currently, only `.webp` files are supported; other file formats will be ignored.

+## How do I report an issue?

+Spotted an issue?
+Great.
+Please open a new issue in this repository.
+It's appreciated!